ambit/bms-support/docs/core-filters-and-pagination.md

 ## Pagination

-Most lists in BMS allow a maximum of 20 items (but this may vary).
+Most lists in BMS allow a maximum of 20 items (but this may vary as it is configurable by your BMS Administrator).
 If your list exceeds this it will be split up over multiple pages.

 ![Pagination]({{ site.baseurl }}/img/general-pagination.jpg)